-My artworks depict real-unreal places; places that you can’t find in ordinary reality, but that are made with real materials like pieces of wood, sand, glue, and painted canvas.
-I create my art as a way to visualize inner and outer human landscapes.
+My artworks depict real-unreal places: places that you can’t find in ordinary reality, but that are made with real materials like pieces of wood, sand, glue, and painted canvas.
+I create my art as a way to visualise inner and outer human landscapes.
 Working mainly from imagination, I want to lay hold on an archetypal language.

 My studio floor functions as a stage upon which I build, capture, and deconstruct my landscapes.
 With my scenes, I sometimes refer to global developments, like the pandemic, the climate crisis and environmental issues.
 The scenes are emptied of the hustle and bustle of everyday life: no traffic or crowded cityscapes to be seen.
 Contrasting characteristics and elements can be linked to my work, for example: utopian/dystopian, playfulness/seriousness, society/nature, beauty/drabness.www.lisannehoogerwerf.nl